sairohith2605/infra-terraform/README.md

 #### Installing AWS CLI

-It is mandatory that we install AWS CLI before running any automation with Terraform, since Terraform uses the CLI under the hood to deloy any infrastructure.
+It is mandatory that we install AWS CLI before running any automation with Terraform, since Terraform uses the CLI under the hood to deploy any infrastructure.

 Installation source for AWS CLI V2 - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html